Full name Tymal Solomon Mills

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Tymal Mills is one of the most explosive fast bowlers in English cricket, capable of speeds comfortably in excess of 90mph, but his career was threatened in 2015 when he was diagnosed with a congenital back condition: his spinal cord and vertebrae are unusually close together and bowling fast too often can agitate his spinal cord.
-It might consign him to a future as a white-ball bowler, and he has to tailor his training carefully even to cope with that but with Twenty20 growing in importance neither Mills nor Sussex - nor even England - have abandoned hope that he can make an impact.
+Tymal Mills is one of the most explosive fast bowlers in English cricket, capable of speeds comfortably in excess of 90mph, but his career reached a watershed in 2015 when he was diagnosed with a congenital back condition: his spinal cord and vertebrae are unusually close together and bowling fast too often can agitate his spinal cord.
+It threatens to consign him to a future as a white-ball bowler, and he has to tailor his training carefully even to cope with that but with Twenty20 growing in importance neither Mills nor Sussex - nor even England - have abandoned hope that he can make an impact.
 England awarded him a T20I debut against Sri Lanka at the Ageas Bowl in 2016.